costas778/Trading_platform_aws/README.md

 kubectl exec -it $(kubectl get pod -l app=backend -o jsonpath='{.items[0].metadata.name}') -- nc -zv database-service 5432

-13) Vertical scaling of the pods
+13) Horizontaly and Vertical scaling of the pods

+# Horizontaly
+First, check the current node capacity:

+kubectl get nodes
+kubectl describe nodes

+Check all running pods to see what's consuming the capacity:

+kubectl get pods --all-namespaces

+You have a few options to resolve this:

+a.
+Scale up the cluster (Recommended):

+# Get current nodegroup name
+aws eks list-nodegroups --cluster-name abc-trading-dev

+# Scale up the nodegroup
+aws eks update-nodegroup-config \
+    --cluster-name abc-trading-dev \
+    --nodegroup-name <your-nodegroup-name> \
+    --scaling-config minSize=3,maxSize=6,desiredSize=3

+b.
+Or clean up unnecessary pods:

+# List all pods including their node allocation
+kubectl get pods -o wide --all-namespaces

+# Delete any unnecessary pods
+kubectl delete pod <pod-name>

+# vertically

 If you need help to increase CPU and memory resources for the pods you can use the following to apply the patch to all services using the following bash script:
 ./create-patches.sh

-If you need to scale down because your maxing out your resources you can apply the following patch to all services instead using this alternative bash script:
+You may find that the pods are failing to schedule because the nodes are at capacity ("Too many pods").
+This is a cluster resource limitation issue.
+In that case you will need to scale down because your maxing out your resources you can apply the following patch to all services instead using this alternative bash script:
 ./update-deployments.sh

+Both scripts are configuriable with your own metric needs!